semmelsamu/imagescaled/README.md

 ## Setup

-Copy `imgs.php` a static location on your webserver and include the file.
+Copy `src/imgs.php` a static location on your webserver and include the file.
 Use the namespace `semmelsamu`:
 ```php
 include("imgs.php");
 use \semmelsamu\Imgs;